sujnanmp/chat_application_udp_client_server/README.md

 # chat_application_udp_client_server
-A chat application with a single server and multiple clients were each client can interact and exchange message with each other in real time
+A chat application with a single server and multiple clients were each client can interact and exchange message with each other in real time implemented in Python using socket programming and a graphical user interface (GUI).
+The server listens for incoming connections, while multiple clients can join the chat.
+Each client has a user-friendly GUI that allows sending and receiving text messages in real-time.
+Messages sent by one client are broadcasted to all connected clients via the server, enabling seamless communication between users.